 The Athens Declaration is a call to organized, near-term action.
-Detailed action plans and recommendations will be developed by the Athens Declaration Transition Process as described in Article 1 and Annex 4.
+Detailed action plans and recommendations will be developed by the Athens Declaration Advisory and Coordination Process as described in Article 1 and Annex 4.

-Article 1: The Athens Declaration Transition Process
+Article 1: The Athens Declaration Advisory and Coordination Process

-To help transform this declaration into meaningful and measurable outcomes, the Athens Declaration will be supported by a phased, collaborative implementation process grounded in institutional learning and coalition-building.
-This process will bring together a core group of countries and institutions who will begin discussing how to align carbon removal policy and finance tools in advance of a formal global launch of the Athens Declaration in 2026.
-See Annex 4 for details.
+To help transform this declaration into meaningful and measurable outcomes, the Athens Declaration will be supported by a phased, collaborative implementation process grounded in early action, institutional learning, and coalition-building.
+This process will bring together a core group of countries and institutions to test, refine, and scale carbon removal policy and finance tools in advance of a formal global launch of the Athens Declaration in 2026.
+See Annex 4 for more details.